This post is by Daniel Sugarman, the CEO and co-founder of Zentail.

 This has paralyzed some brands from taking any sort of proactive action, despite knowing that the best-ranking products on Amazon tend to have at least a few hundred reviews, if not thousands.

-There are resources like Amazon’s Early Reviewer Program or “Request a Review” button that are fully compliant with Amazon’s code of conduct.
+There are resources like Amazon Vine and the “Request a Review” button that are fully compliant with Amazon’s code of conduct.
 You can additionally leverage ads, work with influencers or plan marketing campaigns to “prime the pump” for more reviews.

 The takeaway: Don’t sleep on the review collection resources that are available to you.
 Beyond what’s mentioned above, there are Amazon-approved third-party apps, like FeedbackWhiz, that can automate communication with your buyers.
 Take care to make sure your product listing, order fulfillment and customer service are as good as they can be, before you invest time into collecting more feedback.